-DIM and SIM modules cannot exist on the 586ITB system board at the same time.
-Use either SIMM or DIMM only, and not both.
+DIM and SIM modules can not exist on the 586ITX system board at the same time.
+Use either SIMM or DIMM only.

 The two 168-pin DIMM (Dual In-line Memory Module) sockets use x64 EDO, FPM and SDRAM.
-The 586ITB system board can support 8MB to 64MB memory using 1MBx64, 2MBx64 or 4MBx64 DIMM.
+The 586ITX system board can support 8MB to 64MB memory using 1MBx64, 2MBx64 or 4MBx64 DIMM.
 The table below shows the supported DIM modules and their corresponding memory sizes.